hjung9197/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Ph.D. candidate in Finance at NYU Stern.
-My primary research interests are on understanding the impact of frictions in financial intermediaries on asset prices and real economies.
+My primary research interests regard understanding the impact of frictions in financial intermediaries on asset prices and real economies.

 Here is my CV and Job Market Paper: The Real Consequences of Macroprudential FX Regulations: Evidence from an Emerging Market.